What Is ERP Software Used For?

 What is ERP Data Entry?

-ERP data entry relates to manual and automated practices of entering data collected from various business segments into the company’s database, and it can be a challenge of ERP across all types of companies.
+Another answer to what is ERP software used for is that ERP data entry relates to manual and automated practices of entering data collected from various business segments into the company’s database, and it can be a challenge of ERP across all types of companies.
 This can include data categorization and segmentation.
 Specific customization is required for the company’s needs.
 Removing repeated information or better cataloging.
 Data preparation for a specific project.

 What is ERP in Simple Terms?